-Emergency Dentistry – Plymouth, MA
+Emergency Dentist – Plymouth, MA

 Compassionate Dental Care When You Need It Most

 A dental emergency can be a frightening, painful experience.
 Dr. Aveni and our team understand that, and we do not want you to suffer any longer than necessary.
 That is why we are always willing to see emergency patients as soon as possible, often on a same-day basis.
 Dr. Aveni will quickly evaluate the situation, recommend a course of action, and render services for emergency dentistry in Plymouth, MA to relieve your pain and get your oral health back on track.
 If you are experiencing dental pain, do not hesitate to contact us right away!

 Why Choose Aveni Dental Professionals for Emergency Dental Care?